 3) Where to sleep

 The Medina is absolutely the best choice since it allows you to visit all the attractions by walk.
-It’s also plenty of affordable accommodations like Riad and guest houses (if you have heavy baggage keep in mind that inside the medina you just go by walk).
-We slept at the wonderful Ryad Bahia (half board), a 5-minute walk from El Hedime square.
-The owners are lovely and they also arrange guided tours of Meknes and in case all the things you need.
+It’s also plenty of affordable accommodations like Riad and guest houses (if you have heavy baggage keep in mind that inside the medina you go by walk).
+We slept at the beautiful Ryad Bahia (half board), a 5-minute walk from El Hedime square.
+The owners are lovely, and they also arrange guided tours of Meknes and in case all the things you need.
 Alternatively, if you want to see the list of the best accommodations in the city, click here.

 4) Where to eat